benstratton6/quantumResources/quantumFormalism/quantumFormalism3_quantumChannels.md

 \mathcal{E}: \mathcal{H}_{in} \rightarrow \mathcal{H}_{out}
 \end{equation}

-A quantum channel is a more general notion of evolution then that captured via the Schrödinger equation and unitary dynamics as it models interacts with the environment.
+A quantum channel is a more general notion of evolution then that captured via the Schrödinger equation and unitary dynamics as it models interactions with the environment.
 Unitary dynamics are subset of quantum channels.

 ### Linear